How to read (and actually understand!) your insurance policy

 Car insurance policies have separate insuring agreements for the four components of coverage: liability, medical payments, uninsured and underinsured motorist and damage to your auto (including collision and comprehensive coverage).

-4. Read the policy's exclusions
+4. Read the insurance policy's exclusions

 If you have "named peril" coverage (called an HO-2 policy), which covers only specifically listed losses, see if your loss is named.
 If you have HO-3 policy, you’re covered for everything except what’s listed as exclusions.